benclifford/parslfest-2021-monitoring/NOTES.md

 This is a hash of all of the input parameters: if I invoke an app twice with the same input parameters, then the two resulting tasks will have the same hashsum.

 This is one of the few places where it makes sense to make queries across workflow runs.
 If I see a task was not tried due to memoisation in a particular run, I can query across all runs to find all the other tasks with the same task_hashsum, and find any tries associated with all of those.

+In contrast to this, it's important to note that task_ids *don't* align between runs: task 3 in one run is not necessarily the "same" as task 3 in another workflow run (even though in certain sufficiently simple workflow patterns, that might be the case).
+When finding equivalent tasks between runs, use the `task_hashsum` not the `task_id`.

 ## status